 Solution: Black Screen Appears After Installing a New GPU

-- Turn off the computer and unplug power cable.
+- Turn off the computer and unplug the power cable.

 - Remove GPU.

-- Plug the monitor to your video output.
+- Plug the monitor into your video output.

 - Turn on the computer.